-Dairy Innovation Helps Schools Close the Nutrient Gap
+Dairy Innovation Helps Close the Nutrient Gap in Schools

 Milk is under-consumed by most age groups, so having milk at school meals helps bring students closer to nutrient recommendations for calcium, potassium, vitamin D and other key nutrients provided by milk.
 A 2017 study showed 77% of daily milk consumption for children ages 5 to 18 came from national school meals programs.